 2020 will forever be remembered as the year of rapid changes.
 Many wealth and asset managers were left scrambling to pivot their business models to adapt to the new normal.
 While some companies used this period to completely transform and reposition their digital strategies, many providers opted for quick-fix solutions to patch up gaps in their wealth technology infrastructure.

 However, there seems to be a definite shift in the way providers are treating their fintech adoption.
 This shift is being driven by changes in consumer preference, as confidence in digital processes continues to grow across the age spectrum.
-There is a growing momentum amongst wealth providers who are now understanding and accepting that digital is the new battleground and is core to any future strategy and growth.
+There is a growing momentum amongst wealth providers who now understand and accept that digital is the new battleground and is core to any future strategy and growth.
 2021 is set to be a brilliant year for fintech, here’s why:

 On top of this, incumbent financial service providers also face enormous pressure from non-traditional competitors who continue to encroach on their space.
 But it’s not only the bigger companies, such as Amazon, Walmart and Apple, who pose a risk - retail fintech platforms and neobanks continue to make headway as they expand their service offering to grow their market share.